-Perspective | Before the first playoff puck dropped, the two missing Capitals had already dropped the ball
+Perspective | Before the first playoff puck dropped, the two missing Capitals already had dropped the ball

 This was supposed to be Samsonov’s breakout season.
 The Caps signed veteran goalie Henrik Lundqvist in the offseason, but if Samsonov ran with the job, it was his.
 Vanecek arrived only because Lundqvist was diagnosed with a heart condition and had to miss the season — yet Vanecek was forced into a string of starts because of Samsonov’s initial stint on the covid list.

-When the Caps won the Cup in 2018, Ovechkin claimed the Conn Smythe trophy as the playoff MVP, but there was scarcely a better player in the league over that two-month stretch than Kuznetsov.
+When the Caps won the Cup in 2018, Ovechkin claimed the Conn Smythe Trophy as the playoff MVP, but there was scarcely a better player in the league over that two-month stretch than Kuznetsov.
 He scored the overtime goal that finally vanquished Pittsburgh.
-He was a force who seemed well worth the eight-year, $62.4-million contract the Caps granted him in the summer of 2017.
+He was a force who seemed well worth the eight-year, $62.4 million contract the Caps granted him in the summer of 2017.

 The best version of these Washington Capitals involves Evgeny Kuznetsov as a dangerous, playmaking center and Ilya Samsonov as an option in net — particularly if Vanecek is unavailable.
-That version of the Capitals wasn’t in Chinatown Saturday night.
+That version of the Capitals wasn’t in Chinatown on Saturday night.
 You have to wonder how those two felt, watching their teammates try to win without them — and how long that will go on.